DylanThomasShine/acoustra_manager/README.md

 The edit and delete buttons didn't line up on every page but solved by using divs
 </li>
 <li>
 When an unregistered user not logged in browsed the main blog page they were being shown a botton that allowed them to view the users profile and blogs.
-This was leading to a security risk but also causing an internal server error on the profilke page because it expected a user value to be present.
+This was leading to a security risk but also causing an internal server error on the profile page because it expected a user value to be present.
 Fixed this with an if statement.
 </li>
 <li>
 Main banner image was not displaying correctly after push to heroku.
 Realised I had an absolutle reference to an image on the dev server, corrected this to fix display